vishipayyallore/speaker-series-2023/dotnet-6-on-aws/20230930_codecommit/README.md

 ---

-## X. Generate Git Credentials for AWS Code Commit
+## 1. Generate Git Credentials for AWS Code Commit

 > 1. Discussion and Demo
 > 1. These credentials are required to clone the repositories from AWS Code Commit to local machine